 Further complicating the matter is this fact: Some of those neck and back pain episodes may be signaling more than just your average strain or ache.
 But how do you know?
 Here are some signs that a visit to your doctor is in order

 A traumatic event.
 If you’re experiencing any type of pain that’s the result of trauma to the body – a car accident, a fall or an assault, for example – then a visit to the doctor is entirely in order.
 Don’t shake it off as no big deal.
 From spinal cord lacerations to vertebral fractures, a traumatic event can absolutely cause damage to the spine, even if you’re able to get up and walk right after it happened.
 When spinal injuries go undiagnosed and untreated, they can result in much bigger problems down the road.
+For example, cauda equina is a disorder that can be caused by a vehicle accident and lead to more life threatening injuries such as paralysis, if not treated and diagnosed correctly.
+If this is the case, looking into previous cauda equina claims can give you an idea of what you can do and what sort of justice you can receive, say getting back lost earnings from work and time from the period you were unable to spend with your family.
 So don’t wait.
 Get to your doctor and have the pain evaluated by an expert asap.

 Limb numbness and/or tingling.
 Some people describe it as a “pins and needles” sensation; others describe it as a complete loss of feeling – but however it presents, it usually signals an issue with the nerves in the affected area of the back or neck.
 A variety of conditions can cause numbness and tingling in the limbs, from sciatica to spinal stenosis or a herniated disc.
 All of them warrant proper diagnosis and treatment by a spine health expert because prolonged irritation of nerves can lead to permanent damage, and in some cases, disability later on